mattbal/binary-classifier/README.md

    stoplist.txt

 There are two steps: the pre-processing step and the classification step.
-In the pre- processing step, you will convert fortune cookie messages into features to be used by your classifier.
+In the pre-processing step, you will convert fortune cookie messages into features to be used by your classifier.
 You will be using a bag of words representation.
 The following steps outline the process involved:

 1. Form the vocabulary.
 Let M be the size of your vocabulary.

 2. Convert the training data into a set of features.

-3. For each fortune cookie message, you will convert it into a feature vector of size M. Each slot in that feature vector takes the value of 0 or 1.
+3. For each fortune cookie message, you will convert it into a feature vector of size M. Each slot in that feature vector takes the value of either 0 or 1.
 For these M slots, if the ith slot is 1, it means that the ith word in the vocabulary is present in the fortune cookie message; otherwise, if it is 0, then the ith word is not present in the message.
 Most of these feature vector slots will be 0.

 4. Implement a binary classifier with perceptron weight update as shown below.
 Use learning rate η=1.